 - Overly protective

 There is often bad press about the breed.
-Fatal and near fatal dog attacks in the UK will often be caused by Rottweilers.
 However, this fact should not be taken as a sorry reflection of the breed, nor of Rottweiler cross breeds.
-No well-adapted dog will attack a person without reason but, conversely, every dog is capable of being trained to kill.
+No well-adapted dog will attack a person without reason.

 Cross breed dogs tend to inherit some of the physical complaints and abnormalities of one or other of their parents.
 The Rottweiler is a breed prone of the following illnesses and conditions: